 Table 3's data underscore the influence of socioeconomic factors on nutritional status, with significant findings across income levels, parental education, and healthcare access.
 These factors are consistent with findings from the research by Thornton KA et al. (2014)[11], who indicated that socioeconomic disparities significantly affect dietary choices and nutritional outcomes in children.
-The study by Inchley JC et al. (2020)[12] also supports results, these indicating that hiaher socioeconomic status is generally associated with better access to nutritious foods and health services, thus improving overall nutritional status.
+The study by Inchley JC et al. (2020)[12] also supports indicating these results, that higher socioeconomic status is generally associated with better access to nutritious foods and health services, thus improving overall nutritional status.